tbrmbit/fuzzy-trader/README.md

 # fuzzy-trader

 Helping you make decisions to invest your money 🤑🤑🤑

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## Development server